NoReplyUI5/NoReplyUI5/README.md

 - 🌱 I’m currently learning **Python 🐍**

-- 👨‍💻 All of my projects are available at [https://self.cwings.me/projects](https://self.cwings.me/projects)
+- 👨‍💻 All of my projects are available at [Projects ✨](https://self.cwings.me/projects)

 - 📫 How to reach me **info@cwings.me**